sthasmn/ssLipGen/README.md

 You need to download a pre-trained acoustic model and a pronunciation dictionary for your target language using MFA's command line.

 For Japanese, run the following commands:
+Those line will download model and dict to "Documents\MFA\" folder (Not sure about it.
+Confirm yourself).
 ```Bash
 mfa model download acoustic japanese_mfa
 mfa model download dictionary japanese_mfa